Reductive quotients of klt singularities

 The proof of Item (3) follows in the same way as it is indicated in~\cite[Rem.~1.6.4.2]{ADHL15}.
 Tracing back the line of arguments, the relevant items from~\cite[Rem.~1.6.1.6]{ADHL15} are (i) and (ii).
 These follow from~\cite[Lem.~1.5.1.2, Constr.~1.5.1.4]{ADHL15}.
-These in turn rely on~\cite[Constr.~1.4.2.1]{ADHL15}, where the requirement of only constant globally invertible functions is only needed to guarantee the uniqueness of the Cox ring.
-Thus we can replace~\cite[Constr.~1.4.2.1]{ADHL15} by our Construction~\ref{constr:CoxSheaf} and use the same arguing in order to get that the quasi-torus $H:=\Spec \kk[\Cl(X,x)]$ acts strongly stably on $X'$ (cf. also Remark~\ref{rem:nonconstant-global-functions}).
+These in turn rely on~\cite[Constr.~1.4.2.1]{ADHL15}, where the requirement of having only constant globally invertible functions is only needed to guarantee the uniqueness of the Cox ring.
+Thus we can replace~\cite[Constr.~1.4.2.1]{ADHL15} by our Construction~\ref{constr:CoxSheaf} and use the same reasoning to see that the quasi-torus $H:=\Spec \kk[\Cl(X,x)]$ acts strongly stably on $X'$ (cf. also Remark~\ref{rem:nonconstant-global-functions}).

 We come to Item (4).
 Since $R:=\kk[X]$ is the degree-zero part of $R_{X,x}$ with respect to the $\Cl(X,x)$-grading, the morphism $\varphi \colon X' \to X$ is a good quotient by $H$.
 In particular, the preimage $\varphi^{-1}(x)$ contains exactly one closed orbit.
-Let $x'$ be a closed point in this orbit.
+Let $x'$ be a point in this orbit.
 Then \cite[Prop.
-1.6.2.5]{ADHL15} with $\Cl(X)$ therein replaced by $\Cl(X,x)$ shows that the isotropy group of $x'$ is the whole of $H$, i.e. $x'$ is $H$-invariant.
+1.6.2.5]{ADHL15} with $\Cl(X)$ therein replaced by $\Cl(X,x)$ shows that the isotropy group of $x'$ is the whole of $H$, i.e., $x'$ is $H$-invariant.
 Of course there can be no other $H$-invariant point in $\varphi^{-1}(x)$.

 We turn to show Item (5).
 First, note that in Definition~\ref{def:aff-loc-Cox-ring}, we chose $K$ to be generated by Weil divisors $D_i$ on $X$ going through $x$.
 By abuse of notation, we can consider them (and the subgroup $L$) as a group of Weil divisors on $X_x$.
 The character $\chi \colon L \to \kk(X)^*=\kk(X_x)^*$ can also be transferred to the local setting, so the local Cox ring $R_{X_x}$ is well defined and can be obtained from $R_{X,x}$ by the base change $X_x \to X$, cf.~\cite[Pf. of Cor.
 3.24]{BM21}.
 In other words, it is the stalk of the sheaf $\mathcal{R}_{X,K,L,\chi}$ at $x$.